enSili-co/fileunhider/README.md

 </p>
 <h1 align=center>FileUnhider for Mac</h1>
 <p align=center>
-  Tired of trying to unhide your files via the terminal<br>or remember that command you once used?<br><br>Instantly hide/unhide them all.
+  Tired of trying to unhide your files via the terminal<br>or remember that command you once used?<br><br>Instantly hide (or unhide) them all.
 With one click.
 </p>